p9c/p9/README.md

 And now, `pod` will get you started and show you the wallet creation screen, unless you already did that.

+If you are building for a headless, server version, such as a chain/wallet for supporting applications using blockchain/wallet data, use the tag `headless` to leave out the GUI component.

 ### Other platforms

 The instructions above basically are the same, except for the differences in how to set up environment variables, on Mac, Windows, and FreeBSD.

-To build the android version, you can use the gogio fork found at `pkg/gel/gio/gogio`
+To build the android version, you can use the gogio fork found at `pkg/gel/gio/gogio`.
+The same tooling should allow also building for iOS devices.

+There is a `appstore` build tag that removes the miner code from the output binaries, as the duopoly of app curation have agreed in concert to ban any mining application, without any exceptions, such as, for example, the fact that 'cpu mining' is one of the 4 primary functions this application performs, and it is not deceptive in this respect.

+With the shortage of CPUs, we anticipate that some people will want to install the packages anyway, these non-`appstore` build tag versions will be made available in binary releases alongside the rest of the versions, including `headless` for fast deployment.